Iran's nuclear chief: EU has failed to fulfill 2015 deal commitments

 Under the deal, Iran is allowed limited research and development on advanced centrifuges, which accelerate the production of fissile material that could, if enriched to the 90% threshold, be used to develop a nuclear bomb.

-Reporting by Parisa Hafezi in Dubai with additional reporting by John Irish in Paris; Writing by Tuqa Khalid; Editing by Mark Heinrich
+Reporting by Parisa Hafezi in Dubai with additional reporting by John Irish in Paris and Dubai Newsroom; Writing by Tuqa Khalid; Editing by Mark Heinrich